-BModes makes a number of assumptions, an understanding of which will help you scope the applicability and limitations of the code.
-It assumes that:
+Knowledge of the following assumptions underlying BModes will help you understand the applicability and limitations of the code.

-- The blade is straight (no built-in curvature). - The blade is idealized as an Euler-Bernoulli beam.
+- The beam, blade or tower, is straight (no built-in curvature). - The beam is idealized as an Euler-Bernoulli beam.
 Transverse shear effects are ignored.
-Warping is not modeled explicitly, though its effect may be included implicitly via torsion stiffness, e.g., that computed by PreComp [2]. - The effect of chordwise offsets of the center of mass, shear center, and tension center normal to the chord is ignored.
+Warping is not modeled explicitly, though its effect may be included implicitly via torsion stiffness, e.g., that computed by PreComp [2]. - For a blade, the effect of chordwise offsets of the center of mass, shear center, and tension center normal to the chord is ignored.
 This is a fairly valid assumption because their effect on modal dynamics is usually negligible.
-Also, in practice, these normal offsets are difficult to estimate or measure. - The blade is built with an isotropic material, including metal as a special case of an isotropic material. - The blade root is cantilevered.
-This, though, is not an inherent limitation of BModes; other blade root conditions (e.g., a flap hinge followed by a pitch bearing) will be included in later versions of BModes.
+Also, in practice, these normal offsets are difficult to estimate or measure.